liran800/api/README.md

 Author : liran lahav. [ https://www.linkedin.com/in/liran800/ ]

-This is an example project how to use Spring Boot API with SPRING DATA tables are created automatic in the db. no need to write sql. simple -> develop faster -> less code
+Example project how to use Spring Boot API, with SPRING DATA. tables are created automatic in the db. no need to write sql. simple -> develop faster -> less code